 Most aircraft accidents occur during the take-off and landing phase of the flight.
 Collisions with obstacles during climb out, runway overruns on landing occur every now and then.
 In this section of the site we will take a look at the various factors contributing to the performance of the aircraft in this part of the flight.
 Hopefully we help the pilot ensuring safe operation during these phases as the rules require that of the pilot in command.

 The effect wind has on our aircraft is something we can influence to some extend.
-We can choose runways with the greatest headwind component (when the airport has multiple) and use the wind on our tails when flying to our destination.
-Wind speed and direction sometimes varies with altitude so that can be used too.
+We can choose runways with the greatest headwind component (when the airport has more than one) and use the wind on our tails when flying to our destination.
+Wind speed and direction sometimes varies with altitude so that can be used too just like balloons do.

-There are three situations when there is no crosswind at all: with no wind and with an exact head or tailwind.
+There are three situations when there is no crosswind at all: with no wind and with an exact head or tailwind (but most of the time it will be a crosswind).
 Then and only then, the crosswind will be no factor.
 During take-off and landing crosswinds can be difficult to handle and during flight training the new pilot must learn this properly and be comfortable with them.

-To calculate the crosswinds for take-off, landing and enroute see the image for the standard crosswind chart or just use the calculator below.
+An easy way to calculate the crosswinds for take-off, landing and enroute is using the standard crosswind chart (see image) or just can use the calculator below.

 Handling a crosswind during landing can be quite the task, especially for new pilots.
 Basically there are two methods for approaching a runway with a crosswind: Crab into the wind and the Wing down/slip method.